harshita795/amazon/README.md

   <h2 align="center">Amazon-clone</h2>

- Amazon-clone is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using REACTJS.
+ Amazon-clone is a responsive ecommerce website, maximum compatiblities in all mobile devices, built using REACTJS.

   <a href="https://clone-24f1d.web.app"><strong>➥ Live Demo</strong></a>